rse/graphql-tools-sequelize/README.md

 ```

 Then you use the established schema definition and resolver functions to
-generate an executable GraphQL schema:
+generate an executable GraphQL schema with the help of GraphQL-Tools:

 ```js
 import * as GraphQLTools from "graphql-tools"